Featured Offer: Get a free credit card reader from Square Payments

 The minimum requirements for an OnDeck loan or line of credit are as follows:

-Most lenders require borrowers to have been in business for 12-24 months, but LoanBuilder works with businesses that have been in operations for as little as nine months.
+Most lenders require borrowers to have been in business for 12-24 months, but LoanBuilder works with businesses that have been in operation for as little as 9 months.

 LoanBuilder isn't just a good option for newer businesses.
 With credit and revenue requirements that are lower than banks (and even other online lenders), businesses that can't receive funding elsewhere may be approved.
 LoanBuilder uses a single fixed-fee payment model with no hidden fees and also offers funding as quickly as the next business day.